 Eyebrow windows are the semi-arched windows that are usually located above other, usually rectangular windows.
 As a result of their location and unique shape, eyebrow windows face some issues that few other windows do when it comes to choosing your perfect window treatment.

 What we recommend for eyebrow windows: Plantation shutters.
 Any other window treatment has serious drawbacks when put on eyebrow windows.
-Drapes, shades, and blinds hide the interesting shape and a long window treatment might cover the separation between the eyebrow window and the rectangular window beneath it.
-Since shutters can be custom-made to seamlessly fit in the frame of your window, they’re easily the best option for this unique window shape.
+Drapes, shades, and blinds obscure the interesting shape and a long window treatment might cover the separation between the eyebrow window and the rectangular window beneath it.
+Because shutters can be custom-made to seamlessly fit in the frame of your window, they’re easily the best option for this unique window shape.

 Casement windows are different from other windows.
 Casements have a hinge on one side, and open and close by swinging on that hinge, sometimes via crank or lever.
 With this unique operating mechanism, casement windows should have a window treatment that won’t impede its use but can still look great and protect your privacy.
 So what’s the best window treatment for casement windows in Dallas?